ruben2020/codequery/doc/HOWTO-LINUX.md

 ## HOW TO USE CODEQUERY WITH RUBY, GO AND JAVASCRIPT CODE?

+If you want to browse Ruby, Go or Javascript code, don't forget to install [starscope](https://github.com/eapache/starscope).
+Information on how to install this tool is available on its github page.

 1. Change directory to the base folder of your source code like this:
 ```bash